Updated May 26, 2023

 return sum(NV, RC) #Nv is new values and RC is running count

-Spark streaming is one of the most efficient systems to build the real streaming type pipeline and hence is used to overcome all the issues which are encountered by using traditional systems and methods.
-Therefore all the developers who are learning to make their way into the spark streaming component have been stepping on the rightest single point of a framework that can be used to meet all the developmental needs.
+It is one of the most efficient systems to build the real streaming type pipeline and hence is used to overcome all the issues which are encountered by using traditional systems and methods.
+Therefore, all the developers who are learning to make their way into the spark streaming component have been stepping on the right single point of a framework that can meet all the developmental needs.
 Therefore, we can safely say that its use enhances productivity and performance in the projects and companies which are trying to or looking forward to making use of the big data ecosystem.
-Hope you liked our article.
+I hope you liked our article.
 Stay tuned for more articles like these.

 This is a guide to Spark Streaming.
-Here we discuss the introduction to Spark Streaming, how it works along with Advantages and Examples.
+Here we discuss the introduction to spark streaming, how it works, along with advantages and operations.
 You can also go through our other related articles –